 Are you looking for a creative way to use up unmatched puzzle pieces?
 This heart craft project is perfect for adults & kids and can be customized any way you choose!
+An upcycling project that is budget and earth-friendly, that you kids will enjoy!

 Today, I am going to share with you a few things my younger kids and I recently made from a puzzle that was missing pieces.
 With Valentine’s Day right around the corner, you can make these hearts to display or give as Valentine’s Day gifts!